Submissions

 At IAPSS Politikon, we respect your privacy and are committed to protecting the personal information that you provide to us through our website and editorial email.

-If you choose to submit a manuscript or review for publication in our journal, we may collect personal information, such as your name, email address, and affiliation.
-We may also collect information about your academic qualifications and professional experience.
+Information Collection: If you choose to submit a manuscript or review for publication in our journal, we may collect personal information, such as your name, email address, affiliation, and academic qualifications.

-We will not share your personal information with third parties without your consent, except as required by law or as necessary to provide you with the services you have requested.
+Information Sharing: We will not share your personal information with third parties without your consent, except as required by law or as necessary to fulfill our obligations to you.